vvwangvv/LunaAgent/README.md

 Start 3 tmux panels and run these command to start chat agent, websocket middleware and webui frontend:

+> You should edit env.sh in case of port conflicts, which means another user is developing on 4090-1.

 1. Agent:
     ```bash
     source env.sh